Why You Should Rethink Email Attachments in Your Marketing

 Some filters also analyze how the attachment is presented in the email.
 An email that tries to push you to open an attachment immediately or uses urgent language looks suspicious.
 This is because, when performing phishing email attacks, spammers often create a sense of urgency to trick people into opening attachments without thinking.

-Apart from security concerns, there are additional reasons to steer clear of using attachments in marketing emails.
+Apart from security concerns, there are additional reasons to steer clear of using marketing cloud email attachments.

 Attachments Are Hard to Track